-- 6. A student may be issued a temporary parking tag for \$1.00 a day if the student has a hang tag and must, for some reason, drive another vehicle temporarily, or if a student has a special temporary need to drive to school and does not have a hang tag.
-Students may apply for temporary tags in the A building office before or after school. - 7.
+- 5. A student may be issued a temporary parking tag for \$1.00 a day if the student has a hang tag and must, for some reason, drive another vehicle temporarily, or if a student has a special temporary need to drive to school and does not have a hang tag.
+Students may apply for temporary tags in the A building office before or after school. - 6.
 All vehicles should be locked.
 No valuables should be left in the vehicles.
 Items, if left in vehicles, should not be visible, preferably locked in the trunks of the vehicles.
-Northwestern High School is not responsible for a vehicle or its contents while it is parked on the Northwestern High School campus. - 8.
+Northwestern High School is not responsible for a vehicle or its contents while it is parked on the Northwestern High School campus. - 7.
 Any theft from or damage to a vehicle on the school's campus should be reported immediately to the main office.
 The school resource officer will be notified if he/she is available.
-If the resource officer is unavailable, the Rock Hill Police Department will be contacted (329-7211). - 9.
+If the resource officer is unavailable, the Rock Hill Police Department will be contacted (329-7211). - 8.
 If a car has been wrecked or traded, the school hang tag must be brought to school in order to obtain a new tag.
-Information on the new vehicle will be taken at this time.

-- 10. A student must not transfer his/her hang tag to another student. - 11.
+Information on the new vehicle will be taken at this time. - 9.
+A student must not transfer his/her hang tag to another student. - 10.
 Students must have permission from an administrator to be in the parking lots during the day.
 Loitering in the parking lot or inside of cars during breaks, lunch periods, or upon arrival to school is prohibited.
-Students violating this rule are subject to disciplinary action. - 12.
-Students experiencing chronic tardiness to school are subject to loss of their campus driving privileges. - 13.
+Students violating this rule are subject to disciplinary action. - 11.
+Students experiencing chronic tardiness to school are subject to loss of their campus driving privileges. - 12.
 Students are not permitted to drive a car to ATC.
 In walking to and from ATC, students must use the covered sidewalk.
-Students are not to be in the parking lot without permission from an administrator. - 14.
-Students are not to use their cars as lockers. - 15.
-All vehicles are subject to search while on the school campus.
+Students are not to be in the parking lot without permission from an administrator.